 - TIP: A small phone-holder with flexible legs can be found on Amazon for $10-$20 and is handy option to hold your phone for lots of fun shots by wrapping around posts, rails and more.
 Search “Phone Tripod” or “Selfie Stick” for lots of choices and ideas

 - If using a phone or tablet, record with the device HORIZONTAL (Landscape), like a monitor or TV screen, not VERTICAL (Portrait) like you would hold the phone while chatting with a friend.
 This will give the best consistency between performances, ensure the best video quality and help achieve good framing.

 - Directors: frame yourself from HIPS to about a hand-width ABOVE YOUR HEAD, as you see in the example above.

-- Everyone Else: Frame yourself from mid-chest to a bit higher than your head.
-This is also a good distance from the camera’s microphone to reduce room noise and echo.
+- Everyone Else: Frame yourself from mid-chest to a bit higher than your head, as you see in the photo below.
+This is also the best distance from the camera’s microphone to reduce room noise and echo.
 Everyone will be cropped square, so don’t get too close or part of you may get cut off, especially if you move around a little.

 - Start recording before you start the guide video.
 Keep recording until the guide video tells you to stop.
 Otherwise there is no time to fade out (It will be trimmed)

 - During the pitch-pipe, SING OUT your first note.
 This is important for technical reasons.

 - TIMESAVING TIPS!
 If you can access the settings in your camera app, set it to record at 1920 x 1080 30fps.
 (Otherwise don’t worry about it) The reason is because recording in 4K makes huge files of a much higher quality than is needed, and some iOS devices may fall asleep just preparing the file to upload.
 Also, be sure you are connected to a WiFi network, not mobile data.
 Some networks and plans may throttle large uploads and they may fail.